Transformers \`a Grande Vitesse: Transformer-based approach

-We manually evaluated the relevance of our embeddings using different techniques illustrated in Figure~\ref{fig:embs}: \begin{itemize} \item Train numbers that travel along the same itinerary at different times should have similar embeddings, shown here by plotting embeddings for each train on a specific itinerary at a different time on each line.
-Columns are thus the different components of the \( d_\textrm{train} = 16 \) in the embedding \item Near-by RPs should have similar embeddings, illustrated here using \(k\)-nearest neighbors (shown in red) for the Grenoble train station RP (shown in green) \item Physical location of RPs should be easily extractable from their embeddings, as illustrated here using linear least-squares regression to extract geographical distance from Paris from the embeddings \end{itemize}

-These tasks help set hyperparameters for the embeddings dimension and avoid over- and under-fitting.
+Visualizations and interpretations for our embeddings are presented below in Subsection~\ref{sec:emb}, and help set hyperparameters for the embeddings dimension and avoid over- and under-fitting.
 For instance, setting the dimension for RP embeddings to \( d_\textrm{RP} = 16 \) gives our embeddings too much entropy and the \(k\)-closest neighbors for a given RP are spread out across France: the model has over-fit the embeddings and they no longer contain geographical information.
 Inversely, setting this dimension to \( 4 \) lost too much information and made the itinerary length prediction model ineffective.